Create Login and Registration using Identity in ASP.NET Core

 app.UseAuthentication();

-4. To handle our database structure and queries using Entity Framework, we need to create a DBContext Class.
-This we will handle the handshake with our Web Application and the Database.
-To use the ASP.NET Core Identity and create its default Identity database schema, we need to extend our class to use IdentityDbContext.
-To see it in action, create AppDBContext Class under the Models folder and copy the code below.
+To handle our database structure and queries using Entity Framework, we need to create a DBContext Class.
+We will handle the handshake with our Web Application and the Database.
+We need to extend our class to use the ASP.NET Core Identity and create its default Identity database schema to use IdentityDbContext.
+To see it in action, create an AppDBContext Class under the Models folder and copy the code below.

 public class AppDBContext : IdentityDbContext